 9060: Parker Classic ballpoint: dark blue matte finish, gold plated trim, made in USA, "PC" date code, Kiwanis emblem on clip.

 7685: Parker Classic Flighter ballpoint: brushed stainless steel, polished chrome clip and actuator button, 13.6 cm long, made in USA, connector threads machined, not stamped; new old stock, part of a large hoard, see our Specials page for quantity discounts.

-11082: Parker Insignia Athenes ballpoint and injector pencil: elegant but short-lived pattern, gold plated with black lines; new old stock but no packaging, ballpoint uses standard refills, pencil uses 0.5 mm lead, clips bear DB logo.
+11082: Parker Insignia Athenes ballpoint and injector pencil: elegant but short-lived pattern, gold plated with black lacquered inlaid lines; made in USA, new old stock but no packaging, ballpoint uses standard refills, pencil uses 0.5 mm lead, clips bear DB logo.

 6567: Parker Israel's 50th Duofold Centennial: numbered limited edition of only 500 pieces, in a cherrywood box with inset bronze commemorative medal with matching number; complete with all original packaging and paperwork; we were fortunate enough to acquire a small cache of these very scarce Duofolds, including some with sequential numbers.